wjhopper/PBS-R-Manual/advice.md

 ### Simulating your own Data Sets

 If none of the available data sets satisfy your needs, or if you simply want to get creative, it is possible to simulate your own data set by drawing random samples from a distribution.
+This can be a great method of designing engaging data sets.
+It also ensures that you will have a nice "clean" data set, with no unwanted `NA` values, balanced or unbalanced designs as needed, and null and significant effects as desired.

 To demonstrate how to simulate a numeric variable, the following code simulates income for 1,000 families from a population in which income is normally distributed around $50,000 with a standard deviation of $5,000: